How To Stop 949 Area Code Spam Texts Quickly

 5. Get compensation

 When you create a virtual credit card with DoNotPay, your identity is fully protected.
 We generate random credit card numbers that look like real ones to spammers.
-Once their true identity is unveiled, DoNotPay can help you sue them in small claims court.
+Once their true identity is unveiled, DoNotPay can help you send demand letters to them in small claims court.

 What Other Options Does DoNotPay Offer?